This topic provides answers to some frequently asked questions about node auto scaling.

 To ensure that the configurations of cluster-autoscaler are up to date and its version is compatible with the cluster, the following operations can trigger the system to automatically update cluster-autoscaler:

-Update the auto scaling setting.
+Update the auto scaling configuration.

-Create, delete, or update node pools for which auto scaling is enabled.
+Create, delete, or update node pools for which auto-scaling is enabled.

 Why does node scaling still fail after I complete role authorization in the ACK managed cluster?